kslong/kred/README.md

 Prepped prior to combining all of the images in the various filters with swarp

+* Swarp.py - This contains code to setup the swarp directiories in a standard way and to create .run .default files and input file lists with a routine create\_swarp\_command, that is currently best run from a Jupyter notebook.
+One can run the Swarp commands from inside the notebook or from the command line.
+As is the case for the rest of the scripts in this sequence, the notebook and the command line execution should be run from whatevery one is using as the toplevel directory for the data reduction.

 -----

 Portions of the README file beyound this point have not